-Registered Park and Garden Registered Battlefield Listed building Known archaeology Locally listed building ignificant constraint.
-Community facilities and services Is the site, in general terms, close/acclocal amenities such as (but not limit Town centre/local centre/sho Employment location Public transport School(s) Open space/recreation/ leisur facilities Health facilities Cycle route(s) Where a site is poorly located if > 800 Moderately located if 400m to 800m, a favourable located if < 400m from ser Moderately Located Observations and comments The site is approximately 2.72km away from the railway station however There is a bus stop within 350m and therefore public transport to the station and town centre.
+Registered Park and Garden Registered Battlefield Listed building Known archaeology Locally listed building significant constraint.
+Community facilities and services Is the site, in general terms, close/accessible to local amenities such as (but not limited to): • Town centre/local centre/shop • Employment location • Public transport • School(s) • Open space/recreation/ leisure facilities • Health facilities • Cycle route(s) Where a site is poorly located if > 800m, Moderately located if 400m to 800m, and favourable located if < 400m from services.
+Moderately Located , Observations and comments The site is approximately 2.72km away from the railway station however There is a bus stop within 350m and therefore public transport to the station and town centre.
 Other key considerations Are there any Tree Preservation Orders on the site?
-There are no TPOs; however there are mature trees surrounding the site which may restrict the area of development.
+None There are no TPOs; however there are mature trees surrounding the site which may restrict the area of development.
 What impact would development have on the site's habitats and biodiversity?
-Unknown Potentially as site includes some mature trees and adjacent to some woodland which may require a Phase 1 Habitat Survey.
+Unknown Potentially as site includes some mature trees and adjacen to some woodland which may require a Phase 1 Habitat Survey.
 Public Right of Way None No Public Rights of Way across the site Existing social or community value (provide details) No No community uses on site Is the site likely to be affected by any of the following?
-Yes No Comments Ground Contamination ✓ Significant infrastructure crossing the site i.e. power lines/ pipe lines, or in close proximity to hazardous installations ✓ alon rero elephone poles and lines across the site ong Telham Lane which could easily be crouted/or development can be built around e location of these lines.
-Characteristics Characteristics which may affect dev elopment o on the site: Comments Topography: Flat/ slope/ steep gradient Two thirds of the site is flat and the remaining third has a steep slope on it.
-This would restrict some development on the site.
+Yes No Comments Ground Contamination $\checkmark$ Significant infrastructure crossing the site i.e. power lines/ pipe lines, or in close proximity to hazardous installations ✓ alor rero ephone poles and lines across the site ng Telham Lane which could easily be puted/or development can be built around location of these lines.
+Characteristics development on the site.
 Coalescence: Development would result in neighbouring towns merging into one another.
 Potentially - site within area identified as strategic gap Scale and/or nature of development would be large enough to significantly change size and/or character of settlement No - if only a few dwellings proposed on the site